 There's no question that fewer government and education job requisitions are being opened.
 In May, we surveyed HR professionals from 241 government agencies and higher education institutions to understand how the pandemic had altered their methods of recruitment.
 88% of respondents said COVID had impacted their hiring process, with 27% of those reporting that they had stopped opening new job requisitions entirely.

 We've witnessed the same trend on GovernmentJobs.com, which saw a 15,000 decline in the number of job postings created per week between March and May.
-By May, public sector organizations were posting more than 10,000 fewer jobs than the same month in 2019.
+Although September 2020 saw an increase in jobs posted, public sector organizations still posted approximately 8,000 fewer jobs per week than September 2019.

 While some categories have actually seen an increase in job postings since March, the top seven categories that have done so are unsurprisingly in the medical field.
 The top three categories with the largest increase in job openings are Pharmacy (23%), Medical/Dental (18%), and Medical Examiner (13%).